Office of Public Affairs Boston MA

 Email: email@example.com or firstname.lastname@example.org

-NEW YORK – Following legal action by the U.S. Department of Labor, the U.S. District Court for the Eastern District of New York has appointed M. Larry Lefoldt as independent fiduciary to manage the 401(k) plan of the defunct Windswept Environmental Group Inc. of Holtsville.
-The department filed suit in December 2012, asking the court to appoint an independent fiduciary to administer the plan and distribute its assets to the plan’s participants and beneficiaries.
+NEW YORK – The U.S. Department of Labor has obtained a default judgment from the U.S. District Court for the Northern District of New York that orders the appointment of M. Larry Lefoldt, Lefoldt & Co.
+PA, as independent fiduciary to the 401(k) plan of the defunct David J. Hardy Construction Co. of Syracuse.
+With his appointment, Lefoldt can administer and distribute assets to plan participants and beneficiaries.

-Under the Employee Retirement Income Security Act, plans must be managed by fiduciaries.
-In the absence of a plan fiduciary, participants and beneficiaries may not be able to obtain plan information, make investments or collect retirement benefits.
-In this case, the plan has 12 participants and more than $129,000 in assets.
+Under the Employee Retirement Income Security Act, plans must be managed by fiduciaries and their assets held in trust by trustees.
+Lacking a plan fiduciary and trustee, participants and beneficiaries cannot obtain plan information, make investments or collect retirement benefits.
+The Hardy Construction Co.
+401(k) plan has 19 participants and more than $270,000 in assets.

-This suit resulted from an investigation conducted by EBSA’s New York Regional Office.
-The case was litigated by the department’s Regional Office of the Solicitor in New York.
+The case resulted from an investigation conducted by EBSA’s Boston Regional Office.
+The department’s Regional Office of the Solicitor in New York litigated the case.

 U.S. Department of Labor news materials are accessible at www.dol.gov.
 The information above is available in large print, Braille, audio tape or disc from the COAST office upon request by calling (202) 693-7828 or TTY (202) 693-7755.